carolynvs/carolynvanslyck.com/content/projects/_index.md

         <p>
           <em>Chuck Norris has the only hook you'll ever need!</em> This Stash plugin prints a fact about Chuck Norris on each push.
         </p>
-        <center><a href="https://marketplace.atlassian.com/plugins/com.carolynvs.right-hook">Download the latest version from Atlassian Marketplace</a></center>
+        <center><a href="https://marketplace.atlassian.com/plugins/com.carolynvs.right-hook">Download an archived version from Atlassian Marketplace</a></center>
     </div>
 </div>
 </div>